Linda Robson

-Linda Patricia Mary Dunford (née Robson; born 13 March 1958) is an English actress and television presenter.
-She is best known for playing Tracey Stubbs in the sitcom Birds of a Feather (1989–1998, 2014–2020) and her appearances as a weekly panellist on the ITV series Loose Women (2012–2018, 2020–present).
+Linda Patricia Mary Robson Dunford (née Robson; born 13 March 1958) is an English actress and television presenter.
+She is best known for playing Tracey Stubbs in the sitcom Birds of a Feather (1989–1998, 2014–2020), and her appearances as a weekly panellist on the ITV series Loose Women (2012–2018, 2020–present).

 As a founder student of Anna Scher's Theatre School, Robson had a significant number of appearances on screen as a child actor.

 Early life

-Robson was born in Islington, London to an English father and an Irish mother.
+Linda Patricia Mary Robson was born on 13 March 1958 in Islington, North London to an English father and an Irish mother.
 She has two sisters.
-Educated at Ecclesbourne Primary School, where Anna Scher started her Theatre School in 1968 with Robson and Pauline Quirke being amongst the founding students.
+She was educated at Ecclesbourne Primary School, where Anna Scher started her Theatre School in 1968 with Robson and Pauline Quirke being amongst the founding students.
 Later she attended the Shelburne Secondary School for Girls, now amalgamated into Highbury Fields School, and The Young Actors Theatre, all in Islington.

 Career

 Early career

 Robson first appeared on screen in the 1970 film Junket 89 produced by Children's Film Foundation alongside other actors from The Anna Scher Children's Theatre in Islington, including Pauline Quirke.

 Robson had a minor role as Barbara, a young girl amidst a group of roaming teenagers, in the second series of the original BBC Survivors drama aired in 1976.

-She appeared in Pauline's Quirkes (her first regular appearance with Pauline Quirke), the drama series The Crezz, the short lived sitcom L for Lester (in 1982) and the IRA drama Harry's Game.
+She appeared in Pauline's Quirkes (her first regular appearance with Pauline Quirke), the drama series The Crezz, the short lived sitcom L for Lester (in 1982), The Agatha Christie Hour (1982) episode 1, as the maid, and the IRA drama Harry's Game.
 Robson played Maggie Moon in Shine on Harvey Moon, a British comedy drama television series made by Central Television for ITV from 8 January 1982 to 23 August 1985 and briefly revived in 1995 by Meridian.